11 Mar WORLD FRUITS AND VEGGIES DAY: “VISIT MARKETS, GO FOR 5 A DAY” / CELEBRATION

-OCTOBER 19TH, WE CELEBRATE… #WorldDayFAV / World Fruits and Vegetables Day!
+OCTOBER 19TH AND EVERYDAY, WE CELEBRATE… #WorldDayFAV / World Fruits and Vegetables Day!

 - Visit markets, eat plenty of fresh fruits and veggies!
 Best destination to go for 5 a day!
 Celebrate World Fruits and Vegetables Day every day!
 Long live local food!